Lunada Bay Boys: Legality and lawsuits

 The city had the illegally constructed fort removed in 2016 in response to the concerns of the California Coastal Commission regarding public access to the beach.

 The Palos Verdes Estates Police Department has been criticized for not taking effective legal action against the Lunada Bay Boys, with the Los Angeles Times reporting that "city leaders repeatedly downplayed the alleged harassment by the Bay Boys against other surfers at Lunada Bay".
 Palos Verdes Estates Police Chief Jeff Kepley has acknowledged that officers in his department "may have relationships with surfers accused of tormenting outsiders".

 In March 2016, lawsuits were filed by several non-local surfers against twelve Bay Boys surfers and the city of Palos Verdes Estates.
 The lawsuits alleged that the Bay Boys harassed non-local surfers, held them underwater, and damaged their cars.
 The lawsuits also alleged that the city ignored the harassment and never investigated or punished the perpetrators.

 Plaintiffs included surfer Diana Milena Reed, whose allegations included claims of sexual harassment, and El Segundo police officer Cory Spencer, who alleged assault.

 The defendants denied the allegations.
 Defendant Frank Ponce stated the claims were "ridiculous" and that "there are no Bay Boys".

 In 2023 and 2024, most of the Bay Boys individually settled the suits by paying damages ranging from $35,000 to $90,000 each, or agreeing to not use the beach for a year.
-In September 2024, the city settled the lawsuit, and agreed to add signs welcoming non-local people to the beach, to improve the public access path, to remove unpermitted structures from the beach, for city employees to receive training on California coastal access laws, and for the police to begin investigating claims of harassment.
+In September 2024, the city settled the lawsuit, and agreed to add signs welcoming non-local people to the beach, add public stone benches on the bluffs, to improve the public access path, to remove unpermitted structures from the beach, for city employees to receive training on California coastal access laws, and for the police to begin investigating claims of harassment.
 The city also agreed to pay the plaintiff's attorney fees, estimated at between $1M and $4M.
+The city settled with no admission of liability.
+Palos Verdes Estates is home to around 13,000 residents and an annual budget of under $40 million.
+City attorney Christopher Pisano described the case as an "existential financial risk" for the city had the case gone to verdict.
 In April 2025, the city removed bundles of bamboo and other items from another illegally constructed structure in compliance with the settlement.

+The California Coastal Commission welcomed the settlement, with the executive director Kate Huckelbridge noting the Commission's support of guaranteed public access to California's coasts and oceans for all visitors.
+Palos Verdes Estates Mayor Dawn Murdock response was more reserved, as she highlighted the city's mounting legal fees and the strain the litigation placed on city resources.
+Murdock stated that the city's focus should be redirected back on to resident priorities.

+Palos Verdes Estates maintains a published policy of "zero tolerance for surfing territorialism and localism", stating that its coastal areas are open to the public regardless of a person's place of residence or economic status.